How Achtung.app measures AI visibility

 Every competitor profile goes through two independent checks: does the domain exist, and is the website reachable?
 Profiles that fail both checks are dropped.
 The filter catches obvious fabrications but does not yet work perfectly.

-Achtung.app monitors ChatGPT, Gemini, and Perplexity — the three providers whose APIs answer in search-grounded mode, running a live web search per query.
+Achtung.app monitors four AI platforms whose APIs answer in search-grounded mode, running a live web search per query: from the Starter tier up, ChatGPT, Gemini and Perplexity daily plus Claude weekly; on the Lite tier all four once a week.
 Each model is queried with generic industry questions without naming the brand, so what shows up is genuine visibility, not a forced mention.

-AI visibility data is collected once per day: a single morning run queries each keyword twice per AI provider and averages the results, so single-response noise does not distort the score.
+AI visibility data is collected in a single morning run, daily from the Starter tier up: it queries each keyword twice per AI provider and averages the results, so single-response noise does not distort the score.
+On the Lite tier the run happens once a week, with three queries per keyword and provider instead of two.
 Search engine data (SERP) is collected weekly.
 News and market signals are updated daily.
 GSC data is synced regularly when the connection is active.

 Blind measurement means AI models are queried with generic industry questions without mentioning the brand name.
 If a model names the brand anyway, that is real, organic visibility – not the result of a targeted prompt.